matthiasnoback/microsoft-translator/README.md

 [![Build Status](https://secure.travis-ci.org/matthiasnoback/microsoft-translator.png)](http://travis-ci.org/matthiasnoback/microsoft-translator)

+## Related projects

+There is a [MicrosoftTranslatorBundle](https://github.com/matthiasnoback/MicrosoftTranslatorBundle) which makes the Microsoft translator available in a Symfony2 project.

+There is also a [MicrosoftTranslatorServiceProvider](https://github.com/matthiasnoback/MicrosoftTranslatorServiceProvider) which registers the Microsoft translator and related services to a Silex application.

 ## TODO

 There are some more calls to be implemented, and also some more tests to be added.
-I am also working on a bundle for Symfony2, which will make the translator available as a service and will take care of setting up the cache and the browser.